 The LLP has continued to perform in line with the Programme Documentation.
-There are certain rating and non-rating triggers included in the Programme Documentation as referred to in the annual report and accounts in Key Performance Indicators (Members' Report) and in the monthly investor report.
+There are certain rating and non-rating triggers included in the Programme Documentation as referred to in the KPI section of the Members' Report and explained in the note on Management of risk (note 10).
 In the course of their regular monitoring of these Key Performance Indicators and review of risk, the members are confident that these triggers remain un-breached and will remain so for the foreseeable future, despite the current adverse environment.
 The members note the limited recourse features of the Notes, meaning that should there be significant levels of default in the mortgage pool, this would be passed onto the Noteholders.

-The members are satisfied that the Company has adequate resources to continue to operate for the foreseeable future and is financially sound.
+The members are satisfied that the Company is financially sound and has adequate resources to continue to operate for the foreseeable future, being at least 12 months from the date of approval of the financial statements.
 For this reason, they continue to adopt the going concern basis in preparing the financial statements.